plumdog/django_migration_testcase/README.md

 to know how others get on.
 Also, if there's a better strategy or existing library, I'd love to know about it.

+If there's anything not made clear in this README, please open an issue.

 Quickstart
 ----------